GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/define-time-window.md

 ```

 If `x` is the source timestamp, `date_bin(2, x, 7)` will return `7`, `date_bin(1, x, 8)` will return `8`, and so on.

-## Hop (not supported yet)

-`hop` defines sliding window that moves forward by a fixed interval.
-This feeaure is not supported yet and is expected to be available in the near future.